MubashirWani/PyE-Plus/README.md

 **Academic Use and Citation Notice**
 If you use this software, in whole or in part, for academic research, publication, or derivative work, **you are kindly requested to cite the original creator**:

 > Mubashir Hussain Wani. _"PyE+: A Python-EnergyPlus Co-simulation and Optimization Framework with Expedited Computation using ML-based Surrogate Modeling"_, 2025.
-GitHub: https://github.com/MubashirWani/PyE-Plus
+Available: https://doi.org/10.5281/zenodo.15877753

 This is not a legal requirement but a scholarly courtesy.